ECP-CANDLE/Scratch/GPR_Qualitative_Kernel/ReadMe.md

 > several examples.

 The kernels proposed in the referenced paper are implemented for use with the Gaussian Process Regressor in scikit-learn.
+Some of the most expensive numerical computations in the gradient computation are accelerated by compiling with cython.

 Running P1B1/gprMBO_P1B1.py gives a minimal demonstration of their efficacy when applied to data from P1B1.
 This will fit a GPR model to cached data, and numerically optimize the resulting prediction function (adding penalties to enforce feasibility of the solution).

+NT3/gprMBO_NT3.py is similar, but also demonstrates sampling from a grid to obtain initial data, running keras, recovering the results, then fitting the GPR model, optimizing, and adding the results to the initial data.

 Overall, it is patterned on mlrMBO, but removes the use of
 Random Forest Regression as a surrogate, instead directly modeling the